Reflex seizure: Pathophysiology

 Epileptic seizures occur due to changes in the brain that result in the lowering of the seizure threshold in a particular individual making that person vulnerable to recurring seizures.
 These changes can be a result of a structural abnormality, brain lesions, or simply a genetic disposition to seizures.
-In reflex epilepsy, these changes in the brain result in a small area that is capable of interrupting normal firing patterns and more likely to produce the synchronous firing patterns that characterize a seizure.
+In reflex epilepsy, these changes in the brain result in a small area that is capable of interrupting normal firing patterns and is more likely to produce the synchronous firing patterns that characterize a seizure.
 These hyper-excitable areas may then be activated by certain stimuli resulting in a reflex seizure.
 Reflex seizures are thus notable because the presentation of a particular stimulus, that activates the hyper-excitable areas of the brain, directly overcomes the seizure threshold, and results in a reflex seizure.

-The activation of the hyper-excitable areas of the brain are additionally regulated by facilitating factors that may increase the likelihood of eliciting a seizure.
+The activation of the hyper-excitable areas of the brain is additionally regulated by facilitating factors that may increase the likelihood of eliciting a seizure.
 Most commonly these include fatigue, sleep deprivation, or stress.
 Facilitating factors are different for each individual.
 Due to the large variance between the different kinds of reflex epilepsies, the specific mechanism causing reflex seizures may vary.